ecor/geotopOptim/README.md

-# geotopOptim
-PSO Calibration/Optimization Wrapper R Package for the hydrological model GEOtop.
+## geotopOptimPSO Calibration/Optimization Wrapper R Package for the hydrological model GEOtop.

 # Installation note on GEOtop